 Ghost (A Game of Thrones – George R. R. Martin)

 Everyone comes to Game of Thrones for the dragons, but the direwolves are the unsung heroes.
 Ghost was the runt of his litter, small and white and mute, but under the care of the similarly-beleaguered Jon Snow he grows into a strong and powerful companion.
 He saves the day on more than one occasion, usually when you’ve lost all hope.
 George R. R. Martin famously kills off his human characters with such speed and cruelty that a lot of readers abandon his work early on, but so far most of the animals have met a kinder fate.
 At this point, he can do what he likes with Jon and the rest of them, as far as I’m concerned – on the condition that he leaves Ghost and the other direwolves alone.
+(Check out my full review of A Game Of Thrones here.)

 Mr Toad (The Wind in the Willows – Kenneth Grahame)

 Who doesn’t love a classic cocky rogue?
-Albeit, this one’s a toad, but still!
+Sure, this one’s a toad, but still!
 Mr Toad is resourceful, intelligent, and possibly the only one of his kind that hasn’t made me recoil in disgust (no way would you find me kissing a toad in the hopes of finding Prince Charming, so not worth it!).
 Plus, it turns out a toad can make tweed suits look good – who’dathunkit?
 Mr Toad is, of course, surrounded by a host of other charming animal characters (including Ratty, and Mole) in Grahame’s celebrated classic, making The Wind in the Willows a huge bang for the animal-lover’s buck!

 Toto (The Wonderful Wizard of Oz – L. Frank Baum)